scala/scala-lang/_online_courses/big-data-analysis-with-scala-and-spark.md

 - express algorithms for data analysis in a functional style,
 - recognize how to avoid shuffles and recomputation in Spark,

 Recommended background: You should have at least one year programming experience.
-Proficiency with Java or C# is ideal, but experience with other languages such as C/C++, Python, Javascript or Ruby is also sufficient.
+Proficiency with Java or C# is ideal, but experience with other languages such as C/C++, Python, JavaScript or Ruby is also sufficient.
 You should have some familiarity using the command line.
 This course is intended to be taken after Parallel Programming: https://www.coursera.org/learn/parprog1.